hubiquitus/hubiquitus-client-android/README.md

 #### 2) Import examples
 For android:

-You will find hAPI-android-v0.6.0.jar in the hAPI-android/target.
-You can import the file jar directly to your project.
+You can release and import the jar directly to your project.

 For android PhoneGap:
 * Copy the directory hapiPhoneGapPlusin to your project.
 Add the link source to the directory.